Applied Behavior Analysis (ABA) Graduate Certificate Program

 Drexel University’s Certificate in Applied Behavior Analysis, or ABA Certificate Program prepares professionals in evidence-based interventions using behavior analytic theory and techniques.

-Students who wish to complete the certificate and sit for the Behavior Analyst Certification Board exam can complete the required hours of supervised practical fieldwork at local education agencies and regional mental-health and behavioral health providers.
+Students who wish to sit for the Behavior Analyst Certification Board exam must complete the required hours of supervised practical fieldwork at education agencies or mental-health and behavioral health providers.

-Graduates of the ABA Certificate who pass their Behavior Analyst Certification Board (BACB) exam may qualify for careers such as:
+Graduates of the ABA Certificate who pass their Behavior Analyst Certification Board (BACB) exam may qualify for positions such as:

 For other career insights, please visit our ABA Career Path page.